Have I got a Story for you

 I've been super fortunate to have traveled to many countries in this beautiful world.

-In alphabetical order: Australia, Belgium, Brazil, Canada, England, France, India, Italy, Japan, Germany, Mexico, Myanmar, New Zealand, Poland, Singapore, Thailand, USA, Vatican City.
+In alphabetical order: Australia, Belgium, Brazil, Canada, England, France, Germany, India, Italy, Japan, Laos, Malaysia, Mexico, Myanmar, New Zealand, Poland, Singapore, Thailand, UAE, USA, Vatican City.